andreeacristescu/react-boilerplate/README.md

-# Simple React Webpack boilerplate
+# React Webpack boilerplate

-A ready to use simple boilerplate for React Apps.
+A ready to use boilerplate for React Apps with SCSS initialized.

 ## Instructions